iczster/iczster.github.io/_posts/2025-08-24-bronte-way-top-withens-hike.md

 ---
 layout: post
-title: "Hike Review: Brontë Way & Top Withens"
+title: "Hiking Brontë Way & Top Withens"
 subtitle: "Bleak moorland, literary history and the ruins of Wuthering Heights"
 description: "A moorland hike from The Old Silent Inn following sections of the Brontë Way to Brontë Waterfall and the windswept ruins of Top Withens."
 date: 2025-08-24